PARK CENTRAL DEVELOPMENT GALA 2025

 • Vanessa Cooksey

-As President and CEO of the Regional Arts Commission of St. Louis (RAC), Vanessa is at the helm of the largest public funder of the arts in the region.
-Under her leadership, RAC continues to advance creativity and cultural equity, having invested over $115 million into a thriving sector that contributes nearly $1 billion in economic activity to St. Louis.
+As President and CEO of the Regional Arts Commission of St. Louis (RAC), Vanessa leads the largest public funder of the arts in the region.
+Under her leadership, RAC has invested over $115 million into the creative economy—supporting local artists, uplifting underrepresented voices, and driving nearly $1 billion in economic impact through arts and culture.

 • Clayton Evans